azurecitadel/azurecitadel/content/alz/day1/ads.md

 draft: false
 weight: 5
 series:
- - es-hack-day1
+ - alz-hack-day1
 menu:
   side:
-    parent: es-hack-day1
+    parent: alz-hack-day1
 ---

 ## Introduction

-Day one is about working through the Azure Baristas scenario and their particular requirements to produce a custom architecture for their enterprise scale deployment.
+Day one is about working through the Azure Baristas scenario and their particular requirements to produce a custom architecture for their Azure Landing Zone deployment.

 ## Rename subscriptions